Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 Many tailored and most well-known templates/paradigms, such as <samp><b>MVC</b></samp>, <samp><b>MVP</b></samp>, <samp><b>MVVM</b></samp>, <samp><b>MV<i>W</i></b></samp>[hatever], <samp><b>POCO</b></samp>, and custom solutions rest on [models](https://github.com/Kyriosity/read-write/blob/main/README%2B/software/design/parts/README+/app-model.md)<sup>⬅️</sup>.
 Developers bind presentations, actions, and messages to values/properties/callbacks.

-There's nothing wrong with this approach (especially for rough abstraction and logical division), but oversimplicity and static character.
+This approach is productive for rough abstraction and logical division, but oversimple and static.

 It treats models as snapped in a moment when every property is known and their statuses are final: as values can be predictably (pre)set/reset, or coded in a time slot, imperceptible to users or insignificant for hardware/software clients.